 The most challenging part of improving mobile performance is JavaScript because phones don’t have the same processing capabilities as desktops and laptops.
 Therefore, we put together these seven strategies to optimize JS for mobile that can help you on your optimization journey.

-Besides loading fast, your pages must be responsive to be considered high-quality.
-Its layout should change based on the user’s device screen size.
+To be considered high-quality, your pages must load fast and be responsive.
+Their layout should change based on the user’s device screen size.

 Google can determine this by using its mobile crawler, which will render your page as it would appear on a mobile screen.
 If the text is too small, elements move out of the screen, or images pile up on top of the text, your page will score low and be deprioritized in rankings and indexation.

-Having said that, there are other factors that influence your pages’ quality, but these are the four aspects with the most significant impact, so focus on these first.
+Although other factors influence your pages’ quality, these are the four aspects with the most significant impact, so focus on these first.

 10. Fix Web Page Indexing Issues Following Our Checklist